-General Appropriations Bill, Strategy A.1.8., Mass Media Advertising Contract(s) - The Texas Lottery's limited advertising budget acts as an impediment to reaching consumers about lottery products.
-The purchasing power and reach of the agency's mass media advertising budget has declined significantly over the 24 years of the agency's existence due to budget decreases, the effects of inflation and significant changes to the advertising media landscape.
-The agency's advertising budget appropriation has remained at \$32 million or less for 10 consecutive fiscal years.
+General Appropriations Bill, Strategy A.1.8., Mass Media Advertising Contract(s) - The agency's advertising budget appropriation was significantly reduced from \$32 million to \$24.6 million for FY 2018 and FY 2019.
+The Texas Lottery's reduced advertising budget acts as an impediment to reaching consumers about lottery products.
+The purchasing power and reach of the agency's mass media advertising budget has declined significantly over the 25 years of the agency's existence due to budget decreases, the effects of inflation and significant changes to the advertising media landscape.
+Media expenditures continue to rise and media proliferation of new media channels like social media and mobile advertising continue to make the advertising space more fragmented.
 These realities have worked to limit the value of advertising expenditures.
-The agency has identified the following options for future consideration: 1) a new rider to appropriate advertising budget as a percentage of sales, or 2) an increase to the straight-line appropriation for advertising.
-Based on research performed by Texas A&M University evaluating the effectiveness of Texas Lottery advertising, the agency believes the benefits include additional generation of revenue for the Foundation School Fund and the Fund for Veterans' Assistance.
-However, the Legislature is currently considering significant reductions to the current advertising budget which would further limit agency advertising expenditures to communicate about its products.
+The agency plans to seek budget restoration to the previous funding level of \$32 million.
+With budget restoration, the agency will have the flexibility to support more product initiatives with advertising and expect sales to be higher.